Honors Algebra 1

 Overview of Algebra 1

-• A week’s worth of homework is assigned at once, typically about 30 - 40 problems.
+A week’s worth of homework is assigned at once, typically about 40 problems, much less for review chapters and more for brand new material.

 Homework is assigned out of Prentice Hall Algebra 1 textbook.